How To Make Caldo Verde

 What is the most popular soup in Portugal?

-Caldo Verde!
-You can taste this soup in some upscale restaurants or popular festivals such as Saint Antony in Lisbon (Festa de Sto António) or Saint John in Porto (Festa de São João do Porto).
+When it comes to Portugal’s most popular soup, there is no contest—Caldo Verde takes the crown!
+This delectable dish can be savored in upscale restaurants or enjoyed during lively festivals like Saint Antony in Lisbon (Festa de Sto António) or Saint John in Porto (Festa de São João do Porto).

 What is Caldo Verde?